snacktavish/OpenTree_SSB2020/TreeComparison.md

 ```
   $ python data_scrape.py
 ```
-The output is (perhaps overly) verbose.
+(NB this script has been taking around 30 minutes on the cluster) The output is (perhaps overly) verbose.
+Take a look at it!
+Don't worry about the 'skipping acc xxxx, incorrect format' warnings.
+Those are RNA results which Physcraper cannot currently handle.

+One it is done running, take a look at the output:

 **Q)** What is the MRCA of the sampled taxa?